acomito/expo-to-appstore-checklist/README.md

 or do you want us to manage your certificates for you? true
 ```

-hit 1 for yes
+hit 1 to let Expo handle our certificates

 ```
 ?
 Do you already have a push notification certificate you'd like us to use, or do you want us to manage your push certificates for you? true
 ```

-hit 1 for yes
+hit 1 to let Expo handle our certificates

 Then it will start to build your ipa file